xoaryaa/xoaryaa/README.md

 </h1>

-hiiii i'm Arya, a B.Tech graduate in Electronics and Telecommunication from VJTI, Mumbai i'm 22 years old and looking for opportunities to build things.
+Hello i'm Arya, a B.Tech graduate in Electronics and Telecommunication from VJTI, Mumbai.
+I'm 22 years old and looking for opportunities to build things.

 ↓ hit in your terminal to connect with me